justinwakefield/FFX-Tools/README.txt

 Yuna Party Heals
 SETUP: YUNA MUST BE IN 8TH PARTY SLOT
-Some people are less inclined to want to "cheat" but just automatically gaining HP indefinitely through the use of the supercharger boost.
+If you consider using the Supercharger boost cheating.
+This is for you.
-For those people, the Yuna Party Heals tool allows you to go from the regular game display in order to heal all 3 current party members.
+The Yuna Party Heals tool allows you to automatically heal all 3 current party members using Yuna's MP.

 Lightning Dodger
 Forked from: https://gist.github.com/fritz-c/f341a1b588564c0a73ffddd684151acf